ryanrotz/angular-fitment/README.md

 ## Task 1

-Style this list of years as a grid, similar to tirebuyer.com.
+Style this list of years as a grid, similar to tirebuyer.com, when you click on "Year," under "Enter your vehicle information."

 ## Task 2